 Development of non‐invasive techniques to study ocular biomechanics, their effects on eye health and how these change with aging or disease

 Experimental and numerical methods to characterize connective tissue architecture and mechanics.
 Specifically, the laboratory has developed a state-of-the-art imaging technique based on polarized light microscopy that provides high resolution data on collagen fiber architecture over large regions.

-Integrating methods to understand complex, multi-factorial living biomechanical systems
+Integrating methods to understand complex, multi‐factorial living biomechanical system.

-Dr. Sigal is a manuscript reviewer for many journals, including Investigative Ophthalmology and Eye Research, Current Eye Research, Journal of Biomechanics, and Physics in Medicine and Biology, amongst others.
-He is fluent in English and Spanish, and he speaks basic French.
+Dr. Sigal reviews funding applications for NIH, the VA, NASA, and the BrightFocus foundation.
+He is also a manuscript reviewer for several journals, including Investigative Ophthalmology and Eye Research, Current Eye Research, Journal of Biomechanics, and Physics in Medicine and Biology, amongst others.

 View more details of Dr. Sigal’s work, including a full list of his publications here.